python/cpython/Doc/library/sqlite3.rst

 .. note::
    The context manager neither implicitly opens a new transaction nor closes the connection.
 Using ``contextlib.closing``, the context manager can be used for connection management.
 In this case, the ``sqlite3`` connection is closed without an additional ``sqlite.connect.close()`` after a context manager closes.
-For default ``sqlite`` context management cases which don't use ``contextlib.closing``, this is intended to perform multiple transactions withoutfully closing the connection.
+For default ``sqlite`` context management cases which don't use ``contextlib.closing``, this is intended to perform multiple transactions without3fully closing the connection.

 .. testcode::